-Rehabilitation works to commence at Hope Valley Experimental SchoolThursday, February 25, 2021
+Rehabilitation works to commence at Hope Valley Experimental SchoolWednesday, February 24, 2021

-REHABILITATION works are to commence at Hope Valley Experimental School and August Town Primary School in the upcoming financial year.
+KINGSTON, Jamaica – Rehabilitation works are to commence at the Hope Valley Experimental School and August Town School in the upcoming financial year.

-The project is designed to enhance access to basic urban infrastructure and services and contribute towards increased community safety in selected, economically vulnerable and socially volatile communities.
+The project is designed to enhance access to basic urban infrastructure and services and contribute towards increased community safety in selected economically vulnerable and socially volatile communities in Jamaica.

-It is also anticipated that for the 2021-22 period under the project, execution of the Integrated Infrastructure Project (IIP) at Treadlight will continue; execution of IIPs will commence at Salt Spring, Pink/Chestnut Lane, and August Town; implementation of safe passages will commence in Treadlight, August Town and Salt Spring; and implementation of minor infrastructure works will commence, namely, Greenwich Town's zinc fence and sidewalk rehabilitation and August Town's zinc fence removal.
+It is also anticipated that for the 2021/22 period under the project, execution of the Integrated Infrastructure Project (IIP) at Treadlight will continue; execution of IIPs will commence at Salt Spring, Pink/Chestnut Lane, and August Town; implementation of safe passages will commence in Treadlight, August Town and Salt Spring; and implementation of minor infrastructure works will commence, namely, Greenwich Town zinc fence and sidewalk rehabilitation and August Town zinc fence removal.

-The project, which is slated to run from April 2020 to March 2023, is being implemented by Jamaica Social Investment Fund (JSIF), with funding from the Government of Jamaica.
+The project, which is slated to run from April 2020 to March 2023, is being implemented by the Jamaica Social Investment Fund, with funding from the Government of Jamaica.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at https://bit.ly/epaper-login